Scale RC Helicopters: What You'll Need To Know Before Considering Scale.

 I would never put brand new mechanics into a fuselage either.
 There are just too many unknowns with a fresh build from mechanical adjustments to FBL system programming.
 Only after several successful test flights of the mechanics in Pod & Boom configuration do I feel safe to fit them into a fuselage.

-Here's a video I made showing a fairly typical scale RC helicopter mechanics install to give you a better idea of what's involved.
+Here's a video I made showing a fairly typical scale RC helicopter mechanics install to give you a basic understanding of what's involved.

 Larger scale fuselages are not cheap.
 A good quality pre-finished fiberglass fuselage can cost as much or more than the pod and boom helicopter kit you are putting into it.

-Whenever you fit a scale fuselage (from micro to monster), you increase the cost & weight; but the most import aspect of scale to realize is scale detail is fragile!
+Whenever you introduce a scale fuselage (from micro to monster), you increase the cost, weight and complexity; but the most import aspect of scale to realize is scale detail is fragile!

 The more detailed, the more fragile it gets.
-This is also true of the less expensive RTF micro scale RC helicopters on the market such as XK's awesome little K123 AS350 (links to my full review).
+This also holds true for the less expensive RTF (ready to fly) micro and small scale RC helicopters on the market such as XK's K123 AS350 and small easy to fly GPS autopilot scale RC helicopters such as the various FlyWing 470 size scale helicopters.

-Crashing a scale RC helicopter while learning would be very disheartening to say the least.
+Crashing a scale RC helicopter while learning is very disheartening to say the least.
 A fuselage is pretty much a mangled pile of garbage even after a light crash.

-Remember, you generally get the fuselage separate and fit it over your pod and boom mechanics.
+Remember, you generally get the fuselage separate and fit it over your pod & boom mechanics.

-There are exceptions to this offered by a few manufacturers that have "Super Scale" kits.
+There are exceptions to this as we just saw with ready to fly micro & small scale helicopters.
+There are also a few larger RC helicopter manufacturers that have "Super Scale" kits.
 These special and more advanced scale RC helicopter kits come with special helicopter mechanics that are specifically sized and engineered to fit into their specific scale fuselages.

-I discuss these higher end super scale models in more detail on the bottom 1/3rd of this page and why they are not the best choice for your first steps into scale helicopter flying.
+I discuss these higher end super scale models in more detail on the bottom 1/4 of this page and why they may not be the best choice for your first steps into scale helicopter flying.

 This is of course subjective, but in my opinion, one of the best pre-finished (meaning all painted) fuselages are manufactured by Fun Key Manufacturing (link takes you to my review on them).

-FunKey Manufacturing makes popular helicopter bodies to fit 550/30, 600/50, and 700/90 size RC Helicopter Mechanics.
-I am amazed each time I first set eyes on a new FunKey fuselage when I order one.
+FunKey Manufacturing makes popular helicopter bodies to fit 550/30, 600/50, and 700/90 size RC helicopter mechanics.
+I'm always impressed every time I open the box of a new FunKey fuselage when I order one for myself or a custom build.

-I am just doing a final sizing here to make 100% sure the pod & boom mechanics from an Align Trex 600ESP helicopter will fit and all the important measurements all line up.
+I am just doing a final sizing here to make 100% sure the pod & boom mechanics will fit and all the important measurements all line up.
 These Trex 600ESP mechanics have seen many test flights and I feel 100% confident that they will offer the bullet proof reliability I need for this scale RC helicopter project.

 If you have a set of T-Rex mechanics for example and you like the Bell Jet Ranger, you can't just assume every Jet Ranger fuselage out there will fit it.

 Above is a typical FunKey Sizing Schematic/Chart.
-With these few yet very critical dimensions listed, you can pretty much be 99% sure that your specific set of pod & boom mechanics will fit.
+With these few yet very critical dimensions listed, you can be 95% sure that your specific set of pod & boom mechanics will fit.
+The unknown 5% comes down to things like rotor-head components & linkages not having enough clearance in the dog-house requiring some fuselage grinding or customization.
+Same goes for the tail rotor linkages.

-One more item to consider is what the RC helicopter fuselage is made from; there are basically four in use today:
+One more item to consider is what the RC helicopter fuselage is made from; there are basically three in use today:

 All those FunKey scale RC helicopters pictured above are classified as "Semi Scale".
 This simply means they don't have the same level of detail & full scale interiors that "Super Scale" helis have.
-Semi scale also generally don't have working/opening doors which most super/full scale fuselages have and they are generally smaller (nothing bigger than a 700).
+Semi scale usually don't have working/opening doors which most super scale fuselages have and they are generally not bigger than a 700 size, because they are sized to use conventional pod & boom mechanics.

-The first thing you will notice is you can see all the mechanics inside this semi scale heli.
+The first thing you'll notice is you can see all the mechanics inside this semi scale heli.

 This is the main distinction between semi scale & super scale.